Table of contents

 Focus Revenue generated per euro spent on ads Profit generated per euro spent on ads

-Calculation Revenue from ad / Cost of ad x 100% Gross profit margin / cost
+Calculation Revenue from advertisement / Cost of advertisement x 100% Gross profit margin / costs

 Profit Tracking set up using GTM and Firestore